The Christian Values we are particularly focusing on this half term through our Worship sessions in our classes and online are Faith/Trust and Love

 A special values worship is usually held in the final week of term to recognise, celebrate and reward two children from each class who have shown these values throughout the half term.
-St. Clements Church will also be continuing their support through online worship on the theme of Lent.

 A message about LOVE

 We believe that every child is special and that we are privileged to have them in our care for their primary education.
 Every pupil at St Clements’ is treated equally but that doesn’t mean every child is treated the same, as we acknowledge that every child’s needs are different and must be met in different ways.

 The Christian value of Love underpins everything we do in our school.
 We believe that through a focus on LOVE, we can work together as part of a strong and supportive family.